 Ingredients For Mississippi Pot Roast Recipe

-Chuck roast: A cut of beef that becomes tender and flavorful when slow-cooked.
+Chuck roast: A cut of beef that becomes tender and juicy when cooked slowly.

-Ranch dressing mix: A seasoning mix that adds a tangy and herby flavor to the roast.
+Ranch dressing mix: A seasoning blend that adds creamy, herby flavor.

-Au jus gravy mix: A savory gravy mix that enhances the beefy taste of the roast.
+Au jus gravy mix: A mix that creates a rich, beefy sauce.

-Unsalted butter: Adds richness and helps to create a luscious sauce.
+Unsalted butter: Adds richness and helps keep the meat moist.

 Technique Tip for This Recipe